Topic IndexLibrary Index

 Click 'Library Index' to return to the listing of all topics.

-Septoplasty in Children
+Septoplasty for Children

-What is septoplasty for a child?
+What is septoplasty for children?

 Septoplasty is surgery to fix a septum.
 The septum is the wall that divides your child's nose into two sides.
 It is made of soft cartilage and bone and is covered with a mucous membrane.
 A deviated septum is when the septum is not in the middle.
 This problem may be present at birth (congenital).
 Or it can happen from an injury or other less common causes.